ernstlab/CNEP/README.md

 >gzip MODELSDIR/trainfile.model

 where trainfile is the name of the training file.

+Option B

+For each training file name in the TRAINDIR_SUBSET created in step 3 option B, trainfile, execute these set of commands:

+> java -classpath .
+MergeTrainFiles trainfile traindirfeatures.txt TRAINDIR_MERGED

+> gunzip TRAINDIR_MERGED/trainfile

+> LIBLINEAR/liblinear-2.1/train -s 6 -B 1 -c 1 TRAINDIR_MERGED/trainfile MODELSDIR/trainfile.model

+> rm TRAINDIR_MERGED/trainfile

+> gzip MODELSDIR/trainfile.model

+where
+*traindirfeatures.txt* - is a tab delimited text file with each line corresponding to a feature subset.
+The first column contains the directory TRAINDIR_SUBSET for the feature subset from Step 3 option B. The second column contains the featurelist_subset.txt file name for the feature subset from Step 3 option B.

+*TRAINDIR_MERGED* is the name of the directory where the merged training data feature files should be written and should be different than the train directory for any of the subsets

+*MODELSDIR* is the name of the directory where the models should be written

 ### Step 5: Generate Predictions on Portions of Chromosomes
 This step takes the trained classifers and makes predictions for each label set in ten different subsets of each chromosome.